 No one who has ever played music has claimed that it was an exact science.
 No, it is an art through and through.
-And as such, there are different ways to achieve almost any goal you set for yourself in the wide world of music.
+As such, there are different ways to achieve almost any goal you set for yourself in the wide world of music.
 This is even true of the most basic principles of learning music.
-In fact, this week we’re going to take a brief look at the very first step in learning to play (after you’ve chosen your instrument, of course), and the pros and cons of two very different styles of learning.
+This week we’re going to take a brief look at the very first step in learning to play (after you’ve chosen your instrument, of course), and the pros and cons of two very different styles of learning.
 That’s right, this week we’re going to take a look at the earliest stages of learning to play music: learning to play by ear versus learning how to read sheet music.

 Playing by Ear

-There are countless musicians out there who feel that the very best way to learn to play an instrument, any instrument, is by listening to the music, and repeating it back by ear.
+There are countless musicians out there who feel that the very best way to learn to play an instrument, any instrument, is by listening to the music and repeating it back by ear.
 This attitude usually goes hand in hand with the belief that musical theory isn’t particularly important, and can even hinder music with its limits.
 This, unfortunately, misses the point that music theory is much more than just a set of rules to write and play music by.

 That being said, learning to play music by ear is a very helpful, some would even say essential, skill.
 So let’s get into the pros and cons of learning to play with this method.

 First and foremost, learning to play by ear can help you create new ideas and improve your technique in a trial-by-error sort of way.
 With its loose, improvisation style, learning to play by ear allows you to find your technique.

 Secondly, most people master individual songs much faster by learning to play by ear.
 There’s no theory to slog through, which means you will be able to get right to it and play your favourite songs out right away.
 And you can even play them if you can’t find or afford the sheet music!